sympy/sympy/doc/src/modules/vector/fields.rst

 By definition, the directional derivative of a field :math:`\mathbf{F}` along a vector :math:`v` at point :math:`x` represents the instantaneous rate of change of :math:`\mathbf{F}` moving through :math:`x` with the velocity :math:`v`.
-It is represented mathematically as - :math:`(\vec v \cdot \nabla) \, \mathbf{F}(x)`.
+It is represented mathematically as:
+:math:`(\vec v \cdot \nabla) \, \mathbf{F}(x)`.

 Directional derivatives of vector and scalar fields can be computed in